gradle/gradle/subprojects/docs/src/docs/release/notes.md

 `ComponentModelBasePlugin` can no longer be applied using id `component-base`.
 Its new id is `component-model-base`.

+### JAR metadata and Manifest content encoding

+Previous versions of Gradle used to encode JAR/WAR/EAR files metadata and Manifests content using the platform default character set instead of UTF-8.
+Both are bugs and have been fixed in this release, see the related fixed issues above.

+In order to keep backward compatibility, merged manifests are still read using the platform default character set.

+If necessary, convenience properties have been added to [`Jar`](dsl/org.gradle.api.tasks.bundling.Jar.html), [`War`](dsl/org.gradle.api.tasks.bundling.War.html), [`Ear`](dsl/org.gradle.plugins.ear.Ear.html) tasks and both [`Manifest`](javadoc/org/gradle/api/java/archives/Manifest.html) and [`ManifestMergeSpec`](javadoc/org/gradle/api/java/archives/ManifestMergeSpec.html) types to control which character set to use when merging manifests.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.